mvolkmann/blog/src/swift.md

 A common place whether the `some` keyword is used is in SwiftUI views.
 Their `body` property has the type `some View`.
-The value of this property is a function that returns any kind of object that implements the View protocol.
+The value of this property is a function that returns any kind of object that conforms to the View protocol.

 ## Implementing Operators